Generic Virtual Machine

 Setting Up a Reverse Proxy

-To make your Kodus instance accessible from external systems (required for Code Review webhooks), you’ll need to configure a reverse proxy with Nginx.
+To make your Kodus instance accessible from external systems (required for Code Review webhooks and public access), you’ll need to configure a reverse proxy with Nginx.

 Save this configuration to /etc/nginx/sites-available/kodus